bplmaps/lmec-main-site/content/event/map-learning-for-elementary-students-what-is-a-map.md

 ---
 ### About this event

-Join Map Center K-12 educators to learn how we introduce young learners to maps and how to think about them.
+Join Leventhal Center K-12 educators to learn how we introduce young learners to maps and how to think about them.
 Take away a lesson you can teach right away in your classroom.